VPNL/TemporalChannels/README.md

 1. *name* — name of a region of interest (e.g., `'V1'`) in the session ROI directories (i.e., `~/TemporalChannels/data/*/ROIs/`).

 2. *type* — label indicating which model to use for predicting responses.
-    1. `‘standard’` — standard linear systems approach for analyzing fMRI data
+    1. `‘standard’` — standard linear systems approach for analyzing fMRI data (Boynton et al., 1996)
-    2. `‘htd’` — hemodynamic temporal derivative model (HTD) proposed by Henson et al. (2002)
+    2. `‘htd’` — hemodynamic temporal derivative model (Henson et al., 2002)
-    3. `‘cts’` — compressive temporal summation model (CTS) proposed by Zhou et al. (2017)
+    3. `‘cts’` — compressive temporal summation model (Zhou et al., 2017)
-    4. `‘2ch’` — 2 temporal-channel model proposed by Stigliani et al. (2017)
+    4. `‘2ch’` — 2 temporal-channel model (Stigliani et al., 2017)

 3. *fit_exps* — which experiment/s to use for fitting the model (e.g., `{'Exp1' 'Exp2'}`) with experiment names matching the stems of filenames in the session Stimuli directories (i.e., `~/TemporalChannels/data/*/Stimuli/`).